peejaywk/FourFifthsJazz/README.md

 * *"As a potential client, I would like contact information so I can make enquiries about booking the ensemble."*
     * As part of the nav bar there is a Booking button that will take the user to the contacts page.
     * Contact information (email address) is displayed in the footer of each page and also on the Contact page.
-    * Users can contact the band by navigating to the Contact page and competing the form.
+    * Users can contact the band by navigating to the Contact page and completing the form.
 * *"As a potential client, I would like to see a typical set list so I can see if it would be suitable for my event."*
     * At the bottom of the About page a typical set list is available for the user to read.
 * *"As a band member, I want to promote our latest single to increase the number of downloads/listens on Spotify."*
-    * On the Home page there is a clear link as part of the jumbotron that promotes the bands latest single on Spotify.
+    * On the Home page there is a clear link as part of the jumbotron that promotes the band's latest single on Spotify.
-    * The footer on each page also has a link to the bands Spotify profile.
+    * The footer on each page also has a link to the band's Spotify profile.
-* *"As a band member, I want to advertise up coming concerts to increase sales of tickets."*
+* *"As a band member, I want to advertise upcoming concerts to increase sales of tickets."*
     * At the bottom of the home page there is a list of upcoming concerts with a link to buy tickets.
     * The About page also includes testimonials from previous clients for users to read.
 * *"As a band member, I want to promote the band for private hire to increase bookings."*